Birds of a feather Flop Together

 • A much needed civilizational correction.
 No need for the Muslims to be resentful.

-• The temple is ok, but I wish they hadn’t built it after destroying the mosque.
+• The temple is ok, but I wish they hadn’t built it on the site of the destroyed mosque.

 • Why is all this necessary now?
 Could we not have waited for greater buy in?